On solving quantum many-body problems by experiment

-We are convinced that the procedure outlined in our letter is the basis for a very general principle to identify degrees of freedom and to solve complex quantum many-body problems by experiment.
-Our method further holds large promise for experimental and theoretical investigations of non-equilibrium situations, where it will allow the detailed study of the formation and the decay of quasiparticles following a quantum quench or the observation of the decay of false vacua.
-It thus provides a new and important tool for future quantum simulators.
+The procedure outlined in our letter is the basis for a general principle to extract information from non-trivial quantum systems in an unbiased and unambiguous way.
+It represents an important step towards solving complex quantum many-body problems by experiment.
+Higher-order correlation functions hold furthermore large promise for experimental and theoretical investigations of non-equilibrium dynamics.
+Our method thus provides a new and important tool for future quantum simulators.

-{\bf Acknowledgements:} We acknowledge discussions with E.\ Demler, I.~E.\ Mazets, and J.~M.\ Pawlowski.
-This work was supported by the EU (AQuS Project No. 640800, SIQS and ERC advanced grant QuantumRelax).
-We acknowledge support by the Austrian Science Fund (FWF) through the doctoral programme CoQuS (\textit{W1210}) (T.S. and B.R.), and the SFB-FoQuS.
+{\bf Acknowledgements:} \\ We acknowledge discussions with E.\ Demler, and J.~M.\ Pawlowski.
+This work was supported by the EU through the EU-FET Proactive grant AQuS, Project No. 640800, and the ERC advanced grant QuantumRelax, and by the Austrian Science Fund (FWF) through the doctoral programme CoQuS (\textit{W1210}) (T.S., B.R., F.C.), and the SFB-FoQuS.
+This work is part and supported by the SFB 1225 `ISOQUANT' financed by the German Research Foundation (DFG) and the FWF.
 V.K. acknowledges support from the Max Planck Society through the doctoral programme IMPRS-QD.
 T.L. acknowledges support by the Alexander von Humboldt Foundation through a Feodor Lynen Research Fellowship.
-T.G. acknowledges support by the University of Heidelberg (Center for Quantum Dynamics) and the Helmholtz Association (HA216/EMMI).
+T.G. and J.B. acknowledge support by the University of Heidelberg (Center for Quantum Dynamics) and the Helmholtz Association (HA216/EMMI).